 We have entered into a license agreement with SLR Capital Partners pursuant to which SLR Capital Partners has agreed to grant us a non-exclusive, royalty-free license to use the name "SLR" and "SOLAR".
-Under this agreement, we have a right to use the SLR and SOLAR name for so long as the Investment Advisory and Management Agreement with our investment adviser is in effect.
+Under this agreement, we have a right to use the SLR and SOLAR name for so long as the Third Amended and Restated Investment Advisory and Management Agreement (the "Advisory Agreement") with our investment adviser is in effect.
 Other than with respect to this limited license, we will have no legal right to the "SLR" or "SOLAR" name.